surajmandal99/music_player/README.md

 # MUSIC PLAYER APP made with Flutter 🎶🎧.
 # The app firstly ask you to give the persmission for accessing the localally stored songs  🎶.
-# After that we can easily play the songs if we give the permission to access  .
+# After that we can easily play the songs if we give the permission to access 🎵

+# It also have like :

+# pause  the songs
+# play   the songs
-# It also have  the pause and play , next and forward features just like in others music player apps 🎶
+# next and forward features just like in others music player apps 🎶🎵📲

 #  Video for the App: